 It comes at a time when NeXT’s luck is going from bad to worse.
 This is one of the lowest points in Jobs’ career — before everything starts to turn around again.

-Businessland was once America’s largest computer retailer, aimed at the business market.
-Founded in 1982, by the late 1980s it had expanded to more than 100 dedicated outlets nationwide.
+Businessland was once America’s largest computer retailer.
+Founded in 1982 and aimed at the business market, by the late 1980s, the company had expanded to more than 100 outlets nationwide.
 In 1988, its sales passed $1 billion a year.

 The disastrous Businessland-NeXT deal